 - Take extra tarps and groundsheets

 - Keep electronics in dry sacks or ziplock bags

 - Use a tent carpet in the porch

 - Break out the deck of cards and the snacks

 - Embrace camping in the rain

 In 2015, our 16-day road trip around Scotland was cut short after 9 days of solid rain.
-There’s only so many moody skies photos of mountains you can take before you’re begging for some sunshine.
+There are only so many moody skies photos of mountains you can take before you’re begging for some sunshine.
 Add to that wet gear, wet clothes, wet dogs, and an impending chest infection and it became apparent that our holiday was over.

 In 2007, we were camping out for Summer Solstice.
 The weather was absolutely wonderful, then suddenly it turned.
 We had 13 hours of torrential rain hammering down on our teepee.
 It’s the only time we’ve actually ditched the tent (when we gained an indoor water feature) and ended up sleeping in the toilet bock.
 Not our finest hour!